 Update the details on your dog’s identification tag and microchip.
 If your pet runs off you want to make sure they can be returned to you as easily as possible.
 It might even be worth including a temporary tag with the details of your campsite so they can be returned as quickly as possible.

 If your dog has not had much experience with long car rides or unusual environments, take the time to do some extra training before your trip.
 Take your dog on a few extended car rides in the lead up to your holiday and visit a few new places.
-This will get your dog accustomed to new situations and should make the travelling experience a little easier to handle.
+This will get your dog accustomed to new situations and should make the travelling experience a little easier to manage.

 What to Pack